JeshiComics/FIinalProjectPLP-Busary-system/README.md

-this template is a project of Joshua Baya Shida still under development to get a full working portal, please before using this or duplicating the codes i would love to here from you on +254707886443 or joshuabaya6@gmail.com
+this template is a project of Joshua Baya Shida still under development to get a full working portal, please before using this or duplicating the codes i would love to hear from you on +254707886443 or joshuabaya6@gmail.com
 ## Features